-- Q How long will it take RECA to review my application? - A Your application is only complete and ready for review once we receive all supporting documentation.
-Applications are reviewed in the order in which they are completed.
+- Q How long will it take RECA to review my application? - A Your application is only complete and ready for review once we have received all supporting documentation.
+Applications are reviewed in order of when they are ready for review.
 Actual application processing times will vary.
-To view our current processing timelines, go to the myRECA login page.

-Q How do I find out my current application status or if RECA has received my documents?

-A You can check the status of your application in your myRECA account under My Applications.
+To view our current processing timelines, go to the <a href="myrecolor:myrecolor - Q How do I find out my current application status or if RECA has received my documents? - A You can check the status of your application in your myRECA account under My Applications.
 Click Complete beside your application to view the status of individual documents: Waiting for Details means RECA hasn't yet received that document.